 For instance, many ETF investors prefer to invest once or twice a year or less into their ETF.
 So it makes sense to find a platform that doesn't charge any monthly or ongoing fees.

-Other options include micro-investment or robo-advice platforms such as Raiz Invest or Stockspot.
-These typically allow you to invest in a portfolio of multiple ETFs based on your risk profile, and you can typically set up an automated investment option with an amount and frequency of your choosing.
+Other options include micro-investment or robo-advice platforms such as Raiz Invest or Spaceship.
+These typically allow you to invest in a portfolio of multiple ETFs based on your risk profile, and you can typically set up an automated investment option where you choose how much and how often you invest.

 Ultimately, the lower the fees the better, but it is important to match your platform with your needs.

-Once you've chosen a trading account, you'll need to sign up.
+Once you've chosen a trading platform or broker, you'll need to sign up for an account.

 Your name, address, date of birth and contact details